astronomer/docs/learn/bashoperator.md

 import bash_script_example_dag from '!!raw-loader!../code-samples/dags/bashoperator/bash_script_example_dag.py';
 import print_ISS_info_dag from '!!raw-loader!../code-samples/dags/bashoperator/print_ISS_info_dag.py';

-The [BashOperator](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator) is one of the most commonly used operators in Airflow.
+The [BashOperator](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator) is one of the most commonly used operators in Apache Airflow®.
 It executes bash commands or a bash script from within your Airflow DAG.

 In this guide you'll learn: